backdrop-contrib/ajax_markup/README.md

 Ajax Markup
 ===========

 Provides an API for generating filtered markup using ajax.
 It supports BBCode, Markdown, Textile, HTML, PHP, and any other markup system provided as a Backdrop module.
 It provides an ajaxified version of check_markup().
-Ajax Markup also fully integrated into BUEditor.
+Ajax Markup is also fully integrated into BUEditor.

 INSTALLATION
 ------------

 - Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules
+- To use with BUEditor first enable ajax_markup before enabling BUEditor in order to have the Preview button to appear automatically.
+Otherwise manually add the button code to BUEditor: `js: E.prvAjax();`

 USE
 ---